Accessible Customer Service Policy

 - The length of time the disruption is expected to last.

-Centurion provides Employees with access to E-Workplace Training in order to complete the Disabilities in the Workplace training module.
-This training highlights all areas that are covered in this policy including obligations under the AODA Act, customer service standards, highlighting the use of policies, procedures, feedback, communication, assistive devices and service disruption.
+Centurion provides Employees with access to the Absorb Learning Management System to complete the Disabilities in the Workplace training module.
+The training that Centurion provides highlights all areas that are covered in this policy and that are required to by the AODA, including but not limited to the following:

 Notice of Availability of Documents